-In 2020, Micronet entered into the video analytics device market by launching itsinnovating smart camera all in-one video telematics device known as Micronet SmartCam, which incorporates and is powered by third party video analytics software applications.
+In 2020, Micronet entered into the video analytics device market by launching its innovating smart camera all in-one video telematics device known as Micronet SmartCam, which incorporates and is powered by third party video analytics software applications.
 Micronet SmartCam is based on the powerful and flexible Android platform, and is intended to be a ruggedized, integrated, and ready-to-go smart camera supporting complete telematics features designed for in-vehicle use.
 Coupled with vehicle-connected interfaces, state of the art diagnostic capabilities, and two smart cameras, it offers video analytics and telematics services capabilities, addressing safety and tracking needs of commercial fleets.
 MICT believes that Micronet SmartCam provides a versatile, advanced, and affordable mobile computing platform for a variety of fleet management and video analytics solutions.
-The powerful computing platform, coupled with the Android operating system, allows its customers to run their applications or pick and potentially Original Equipment Manufacturer ("OEM") truck and vehicle manufacturers including as part of the aftermarket sales.
+The powerful computing platform, coupled with the Android operating system, allows its customers to run their applications or pick and choose a set of applications and services from the Micronet marketplace.
+Micronet's customers consist primarily of solution providers specializing in the MRM market and potentially Original Equipment Manufacturer ("OEM") truck and vehicle manufacturers including as part of the aftermarket sales.
 These companies sell Micronet's products as part of their MRM systems and solutions.
 Currently, Micronet does not sell directly to end users.
 Micronet products are used by customers operating vehicle fleets around the world with primary markets in North America and Europe.